Overview

 5.5: Data Disclosure

-• Unclear whether users can request to know what personal information has been shared with third parties.
+- Unclear whether users can request to know what personal information has been shared with third parties for commercial purposes.

-• Unclear whether notice is provided in the event the company receives a government or legal request for a user's information.
+- Unclear whether notice is provided in the event the vendor receives a government or legal request for a user’s information.

 5.6: Intellectual Property